-\textbf{Proof the increasing feature similarity and the increasing gradient similarity.} As aforementioned, features of different samples are consistently pushed towards the same vector {$\hat\alpha V_t^{(l)}$}.
-Therefore, the similarity between features of different samples increases in the first phase, which makes different training samples generate similar gating states {$D_t^{(l)}$} in each ReLU layer.
-The increasing similarity between gating states of each ReLU layer over different samples leads to the increasing the similarity between gradients \emph{w.r.t.} features over different samples of the same category.
-Please see Appendix Section I for more discussion.
+\textbf{Explaining the increasing feature similarity and the increasing gradient similarity.} As aforementioned, features { $F_t^{(l-\!1)}$} of different samples are consistently pushed towards the same vector { $\alpha_{\hat c} V_t^{(l)}$}.
+Therefore, the similarity between features of different samples { $\mathbb{E}_{x,x'\in X}\! [\cos(F_t^{(l-1)}|_x,F_t^{(l-1)}|_{x'})]$} increases in the first phase.
+On the other hand, the increasing similarity between feature gradients can be explained from two views.
+(1) The increasing feature similarity over different samples makes different training samples generate similar gating states { $D_t^{(l)}$} in each ReLU layer.
+The increasing similarity between gating states of each ReLU layer over different samples leads to the increasing similarity between feature gradients over different samples { $\mathbb{E}_{x,x'\in X_c}\! [\cos( \dot F_t^{(l-1)}|_x,\dot F_t^{(l-1)}|_{x'})]$} of the same category.
+(2) Another view is that the component along the common direction { $C^{(l)} V_{t}^{(l)^\top}$} in { $W_{t}^{(l)}$} is enhanced in the first phase.
+Because { $C^{(l)}$} denotes the principle weight direction of each the $i$-th column { $w_{t,i}^{(l)}$} of { $W_{t}^{(l)}$}, \emph{i.e.}, \textit{each ``pseudo-neuron'' { $w_{t,i}^{(l)}$} is optimized towards the common direction { $C^{(l)}$}.
+Eq. \eqref{eq:232} has proved that the increasing cosine similarity between { $w_{t,i}^{(l)}$} and { $C^{(l)}$} for all ``pseudo-neurons'' will lead to the increasing similarity between feature gradients over different samples.}

 \textbf{How to escape from the first phase?} In the first phase, the MLP only discovers a single direction to optimize a single or two categories.
-However, the optimization of a single or two categories will soon saturate, and the gradient mainly comes from training samples of other categories, which destroys the dominating roles of a single or two categories in the learning of the MLP.
+However, the optimization of a single or two categories will soon saturate, and the gradient mainly comes from training samples of other categories, which disturbs the dominating roles of a single or two categories in the learning of the MLP.
 Therefore, the learning effects of training samples from different categories may conflict with each other.
 Thus, the self-enhanced system is destroyed, and the learning of the MLP enters the second phase.